Refer with confidence.

 And yet in mainstream psychotherapy, touch is almost entirely absent — not because it lacks therapeutic value, but because it was professionalized out of the field.
 Largely in response to historical abuses, risk management policies, and a cultural discomfort with embodiment — particularly sexual embodiment.

+Sexological Bodywork is one bridge across that gap.
+A carefully held, scope-conscious practice for supporting embodiment, nervous system repair, sexual healing, and body-based trauma recovery.
 It's not surprising you haven't heard more about this.
 What's encouraging is how many clinicians are beginning to seek solutions they haven't tried before.

 When therapists and bodyworkers collaborate, clients often experience: